Background

 5. I have never been to US!

 And those are the reasons on why I joined.
 I think some people there are joining mainly because they wanna have a good time with people.
-Networking also plays quite a role here, but I personally do not fixate on this as I think a good enough cold networking might do the job too.

 Getting into the Trip